DIY: How to make a kokedama ball

 In many ways the kokedama’s needs are similar to those of other houseplants.
 If the newest member of your plant family feels a lot lighter than usual or the leaves begin to turn brown, you should provide extra water.
 Remove brown leaves to maintain a healthy plant, however if you frequently see brown dead leaves it may be a sign that your kokedama requires watering on a more frequent basis.
 Depending on the houseplants you have used to create your beautiful new kokedama, a quick daily spritz of water can ensure the newest member of your family grows up big and strong.
 Repotting is the most significant difference from the needs of a standard houseplant.
 It’s actually far simpler to see when your kokedama needs a new home.
 If the roots begin to show through the bottom of the soil ball you know it’s time to trade up for a bigger house, though this shouldn’t be needed more than once to twice per year.

-How to make an Kokedama video
+How to make a Kokedama:

 There’s so many fantastic opportunities to add those personal embellishments that make the kokedama your own.
 There are limitless options for choice of materials and presentation.
 If you need a little more depth in your urban jungle, don’t confine your plant to eye level.
 Make sure you can look at every corner of your space and be wowed by your urban jungle.
 Consider placing your kokedama low on a coffee table or hang it from the ceiling for a breath of fresh air that can’t be missed.
 How about repurposing a vintage item and using it to enhance your home’s existing aesthetic?
 Personally I love finding unique materials that make my kokedama completely unique.